Heating, Ventilation, and Air Conditioning Vocational Schools in Kansas

-To meet the needs of a busy industry, Kansas vocational and technical schools are offering state-of-the-art training programs in heating, ventilation, and air conditioning (HVAC).
+To meet the needs of a busy industry, Kansas vocational and technical schools offer training programs in heating, ventilation, and air conditioning (HVAC).
 The U.S. Bureau of Labor Statistics (BLS) has predicted "faster than average" growth in HVAC jobs through 2014, making job prospects excellent throughout the nation.
-Kansas-based HVAC trade schools have designed accelerated programs that qualify workers to meet technical and EPA certification requirements.
+Kansas-based HVAC trade schools have designed programs that qualify workers to meet technical and EPA certification requirements.

 The BLS reports that because of the increasingly technical aspects of HVAC work, graduates from HVAC vocational school programs will have the inside track on landing the new jobs.
 Federal EPA regulations have made trade school training an invaluable resource in the profession since graduates receive industry certifications in the proper handling of sensitive fluorocarbon refrigerants.